-As an example, interest payments on private bonds placed outside of Turkey in or after 2006 with a minimum maturity of five years will be subject to zero per cent withholding tax for all holders, while those with a maturity of less than one year will be subject to 10 per cent withholding tax for all holders.
-For a similar issuance placed in Turkey, however, there will be 10 per cent withholding tax applicable to interest payments to individual holders and non-capital stock legal entity holders, but no withholding tax to holders that are capital stock companies (eg, Turkish joint stock or companies and their counterparts in other jurisdictions), investment funds or trusts.

-Documents related to the issuance of debt securities are exempt from stamp tax.
+As an example, interest payments on private bonds placed by Turkish corporate issuers outside of Turkey in or after 2006 with a minimum maturity of three years or longer will be subject to zero per cent withholding tax for all holders, while those with a maturity of less than one year will be subject to 7 per cent withholding tax for all holders and those with a maturity between one and three years will be subject to 3 per cent withholding tax for all holders.
+For a similar issuance placed in Turkey, however, there will be 10 per cent withholding tax applicable to interest payments to individual holders and non-capital stock legal entity holders, but no withholding tax to holders that are capital stock Documents related to the issuance of debt securities are exempt from stamp tax.